Terms and Policies

 - Use the child’s words or explanations; do not translate into your own words, in case you have misconstrued what the child was trying to say.

-All records, information and confidential notes are kept by the Child Safeguarding Officer in a secure place.
+All records, information and confidential notes are kept by the Designated Safeguarding Lead in a secure place.
 In any case where an allegation is made, or someone at St. Peter’s School of English has concerns, a record should be made.
 Details must include, as far as possible:

 - Name of child or young person